Mississippi Tax Sale Overview

 When Do Tax Sales Occur?

-Depending on the county, tax sales occur either the first Monday in April or the last Monday in August.
+Depending on the county, tax sales occur on either the first Monday in April or the last Monday in August.
 The sale will be conducted from 8:30 A.M. to 4:30 P.M. until completed.
 If there are more parcels to be sold, the sale will resume where it left off the next business day at 8:30 A.M.
 (Miss.
 Code Ann. § 27-41-59)

 Bidding